chimbori/viewgenesis/README.md

 - Removed `jCenter()` which [closed down in 2021](https://developer.android.com/build/jcenter-migration).
 - Consolidated the `groupie-viewbinding` artifact into the main artifact, since it is now the [recommended solution](https://developer.android.com/topic/libraries/view-binding).

-The name is inspired by Android → AndroidX, where modern Android APIs and paradigms are quickly updated in a backwards-compatible manner in AndroidX libraries.

-### Migrating to GroupieX
+### Migrating to ViewGenesis

-GroupieX is distributed under the same permissive open-source MIT license as Groupie, so all projects that used Groupie can migrate seamlessly to GroupieX.
+ViewGenesis is distributed under the same permissive open-source MIT license as Groupie, so all projects that used Groupie can migrate seamlessly to ViewGenesis.

-GroupieX release 3.x is API-compatible with Groupie 2.x, so GroupieX can be used as a drop-in replacement for Groupie.
+ViewGenesis release 3.x is API-compatible with Groupie 2.x, so ViewGenesis can be used as a drop-in replacement for Groupie.
 Just change the artifact coordinates in your Gradle file (assuming you do not rely on any deprecated APIs in your project).

 ## Contributing